 The continuing competence of certified licensing professionals is a major interest of CLP, Inc. Certified Licensing Professionals (CLPs) are required to demonstrate continued competence in the field of licensing to maintain their certification status.
 The CLP credential is granted for a three-year period.
 To maintain the credential, candidates must earn at least 40 hours of continuing education (CE) during the 3-year certification period.
 Credits can be earned through a variety of activities such as speaking at industry events, participating in industry events, writing, full-time employment, etc.

 Below is a summary of the recertification requirements.
-Download the full CLP Certification Renewal Policy with complete details on the following:
+Download the Candidate Handbook for complete details on the recertification requirements, including:

 Candidates may access and submit the online recertification application up to one year prior to their renewal date.
 Please note that no paper applications will be accepted.
 You must submit your recertification application and payment using the online application.